KyleSmith0905/ysk-kyle/README.md

 Click on the top-left button to open a menu, then tap on "Travel Mode" to switch between travel modes.
 Travel modes include:
 - Browser (default): Just like a browser.
 Move the scroll bars or drag around to move.
 - Edge Scroller: Move your mouse to the edge of the screen to move.
+- Control Stick: Just like a video game controller.
+Move a stick around to move.

 ### Hyperlink
 If you find a bubble that is glowing blue, you may click on the bubble to bring you to another page.

 ### Back To Home
-Click on the top-left button to open a menu, then tap on "Back To Home" to navigate back to the homepage .
+Click on the top-left button to open a menu, then tap on "Back To Home" to navigate back to the homepage.

 ## Development Info
 The website was built entirely on top of the `create-next-app` template.